Sands Conservation Area

 Also known as Douglas Sands Trail

-You can also enter at the east trailhead, but you will have to park on the grass along Greenwood Road.
+You can also enter the Sands Trail at the east trailhead, but you will have to park along Greenwood Road.

 After returning to your car consider relaxing at the nearby Zettek Overlook.